ihsankavalci/connect4-python/README.md

 Connect-4 Game with Q-Learning Algorithm

-Created by @karakusfurkan and @ihsankavalci and done as a graduation project.
+Created by @karakusfurkan :shipit: and @ihsankavalci :shipit: and done as a graduation project.

 Q-Learning
 Q-learning is a model-free reinforcement learning algorithm.
 The goal of Q-learning is to learn a policy, which tells an agent what action to take under what circumstances.
 It does not require a model (hence the connotation "model-free") of the environment, and it can handle problems with stochastic transitions and rewards, without requiring adaptations.